guidocauli/odmeta/README.md

 Using the -i option it can output indented JSON.

+## Compiling and installing

+You can compile the source with the command:

+make

 NOTICE: this software is licensed by GNU General Public License v3.0 and is provided WITHOUT ANY WARRANTY.